 - Changes often take time to happen

-Many organizations are still hesitant when it comes to outsourcing compliance management because they fear the potential loss of control they have over the process.
+Many professional service firms are still hesitant when it comes to outsourcing compliance because they fear the potential loss of control they have over the process.

-Nobody wants their jobs taken away or diminished, and the idea of a (potentially) more dedicated team “taking over” is something your in-house team will be against.
+Nobody wants their jobs taken away or diminished, and the idea of a (potentially) more dedicated team “taking over” is something in-house teams will be against.

 - Loss of service quality

 According to the ACA’s Report on Compliance Management’s Key Trends in 2021, 58% of organizations say the most difficult challenge to compliance outsourcing is vendor responsiveness during the due diligence phase.

 Many firms believe that outsourcing will lower service standards and are concerned that expectations will not be met by outsourcing partners, resulting in not only poor service but also compounding fines from compliance failures.